 - Managing Relations between the Board and its Executive Director/CEO

-- What are the most effective key performance indicators and how can Board Members best lever this information?
+- What are the most effective key performance indicators?

 - The strategic leadership cycle

-- How can the Board (with Management) establish a clear sense of purpose, direction, strategy, priorities and decision-making criteria?
+- How can the Board (with Management) establish a clear sense of purpose and future strategic direction?